 Coping With Cancer Through the Help of Community

-At The AIS Cancer Center at San Joaquin Community Hospital (SJCH), we offer a cancer support community.
+At the Adventist Health AIS Cancer Center, we offer a cancer support community.
 That means we do more than simply treat your body when you have cancer.
 We also look for ways to help your emotional healing.
 Cancer support groups play a big role in helping us to accomplish that mission.

 Cancer Help From Your Peers

 Living with cancer means spending a lot of time talking with oncologists, radiologists and nurses.
 You have symptoms to describe, tests to schedule and medications to manage.
 You need technical advice in order to do everything just right.

 Cancer isn't just medical, however.
 A cancer diagnosis can also impact the way you feel about your body, your family, your community and even your life.
 Your doctor can help with some of those changes.
 A community of peers might help in a different way.

 In our cancer support groups in Bakersfield, you'll have a chance to meet other people who have cancer.
 You can talk openly about your cancer in these meetings.
 This is a safe space for you to talk, to get the support of others and to lend others your support.
 We'll have someone there to guide the meeting, but otherwise, this is a space for people who have cancer to talk with each other.
 You'll be amazed at how healing this conversation can be.

 Cancer Help for People You Love